-The H-5 Warrants are entitled to certain anti-dilution adjustments if the Company issues shares of its common stock at a lower price per share than the applicable exercise price (subject to a floor of \$0.792 per share).
-An anti-dilution adjustment was triggered resulting in an adjusted exercise price per share from \$3.96 to \$2.50, resulting in an issuance of an additional 173,091 warrants that are exercisable at \$2.50 per share.
-As of December 31, 2022, there were 348,476 Series H-5 Warrants outstanding.
+The H-5 Warrants are entitled to certain anti-dilution adjustments if the Company issues shares of its common stock at a lower price per share than the applicable exercise price (subject to a floor price of \$6.336 per share).
+Anti-dilution adjustments were triggered resulting in an adjusted exercise price per share from \$20.00 to \$8.00 as the result of the issuance of Series H-7 Preferred Shares and from \$8.00 to \$6.336 as of result of the Reverse Stock Split.
+An additional 93,940 warrants exercisable at \$6.336 per share were issued.